thequantumchemist/falcon/README.md

 An advanced tutorial script is available at `~/falcon_md/tutorial/advanced_tutorial.py`.

 This tutorial demonstrates a molecular dynamics simulation of aluminum melting, again using the EMT potential.
 It showcases the various parameters that can be adjusted for better control of the FALCON OTF training.
-After running the advanced tutorial you can analyze the results by visualizing the simulation progression and Radial Distribution Functions, using the `~/falcon_md/tutorial/advanced_tutorial_analysis.py` script.
+After running the advanced tutorial you can analyse the results by visualising the simulation progression and Radial Distribution Functions, using the `~/falcon_md/tutorial/advanced_tutorial_analysis.py` script.

 ------------